Police failings over BBC's Savile exposed in UK report

 Savile was one of Britain's biggest TV stars in the 1970s and 1980s, but revelations after his death in November 2011 about his activities stunned Britons and destroyed his reputation as an eccentric charity fundraiser.

-Police say he took advantage of his fame to commit 214 offenses, including 34 rapes or serious sexual assaults, beginning as long ago as 1955.
+Police say he took advantage of his fame to commit 214 offences, including 34 rapes or serious sexual assaults, beginning as long ago as 1955.

 Despite the extent of his crimes, the body which carries out independent inspections of police forces said errors by officers meant he was never prosecuted.